- Delna Avari

 Sprints tend to involve small-scale tasks in a limited time.
 This might take away time from strategy, the key to the organization's success.

 Scaling Agile: Success Stories

 A telecommunications giant in New Zealand wanted to restructure workflows and empower employees to function optimally.
 Additionally, they perceived 60% of their consumer dealings would take place digitally by 2021.
 They developed a unique Digital CX by streamlining Business Models to function flawlessly and promoting increased consumer satisfaction.
 The telecommunication company helped create and implement an Agile program for 2021.
 An AI Chatbot was created to enable customers to immediately resolve transaction-related queries.
-An impressive 88% of issues comprehensively sorted out.
-They also added self-serve preferences, continuous feedback and periodic service enhancements.
-The company comprehensively resolved consumer the issues without extra support.
+An impressive 88% of issues were comprehensively sorted out.
+They also added self-serve preferences, continuous feedback, and periodic service enhancements.
+The company comprehensively resolved consumer issues without extra support.

 Another example of effective implementation and scaling of Agile Marketing is a global music streaming service.
-When scaling Agile the organizations model functioned on “Autonomy and Alignment”, dividing teams into “Squads, Chapters, Guilds and Tribes".
+When scaling Agile, the organization's model functioned on "Autonomy and Alignment," dividing teams into "Squads, Chapters, Guilds, and Tribes."

 Additionally, these tiny, self-governing squads can innovate and then offer these updates without messing up another team's targets.
 Daily problem-solving is yet another major characteristic of how the company achieves success when scaling Agile.